The only golfer to win two Claret Jugs at the course, the Spaniard will forever be remembered in this corner of Lancashire.

 Sure enough, his drive went veering off to the right and ended up in a temporary car park.

-The crowds flocked to find it and Ballesteros was greeted with his ball that had come to rest underneath the front bumper of a parked car.
+The crowds flocked to find it and Ballesteros was greeted with the news his ball had come to rest underneath the front bumper of a parked car.

 But that day the rules smiled on Seve, and he was granted a free drop away from the cars in an area with flattened rough due to it doubling as a car park all week.

-Guaranteed a good lie, Ballesteros then produced a gorgeous chip to ten feet and drained the putt for a birdie.
+Guaranteed a good lie, Ballesteros produced a fine pitch to around 20 feet and drained the putt for a birdie.

-That prompted Hale Irwin, the third round leader, to wave the white flag up the last as Seve stormed to his first-ever major title.
+That prompted Hale Irwin, the third-round leader, to wave the white flag up the last as Seve stormed to his first major title.

 It was Irwin who then labelled him the car park champion, but there was no luck involved in Seve’s greatness.